leojohnson293/multinational-retail-data-centralisation/README.md

         self.df_prod = db_ext.extract_from_s3() # gets the product table
         self.df_date = db_ext.extract_json_data() # gets the date table
 ```
-Then in the subsequent methods of the `DataClean` class, the tables were cleaned using the pandas library.
+Then in the subsequent methods of the `DataClean` class, the tables were cleaned using the Pandas library.
 Below is the `clean_store_data` method, which is used to clean the store details table.
 In the method `str.replace` is used to remove any unwanted values inside a columns which in this case is used for the 'continent' and 'staff_numbers' columns.
-Then the pandas function `pd.to_datetime`is used to ensure all values in the 'opening_date' column are in a date format.
+Then the Pandas function `pd.to_datetime`is used to ensure all values in the 'opening_date' column are in a date format.
 For example, a variable in that column may appear as a string such as '20 October 2015', so `pd.to_datetime` will convert it to '2015/10/20', so it can be used in date-related queries in SQL.
-Finally a for-loop is created to iterate over the columns to drop any rows using the `drop` function from pandas.
+Finally a for-loop is created to iterate over the columns to drop any rows using the `drop` function from Pandas.
 This is done using an if statement to select the rows to be dropped using the abnormal variables that don't fit in the columns as conditions.
 This process is repeated for the other tables.
 ```python
     # Cleaning of the legacy store details table
     def clean_store_data(self):